Hindu astrology: Texts

-Discussion
+Evolution of Vedic timekeeping

-The field of Jyotisha deals with ascertaining time, particularly forecasting auspicious day and time for Vedic rituals.
-The field of Vedanga structured time into Yuga which was a 5-year interval, divided into multiple lunisolar intervals such as 60 solar months, 61 savana months, 62 synodic months and 67 sidereal months.
+The field of Jyotisha deals with ascertaining time, particularly forecasting auspicious days and times for Vedic rituals.
+The field of Vedanga structured time into Yuga, which was a 5-year interval, divided into multiple lunisolar intervals such as 60 solar months, 61 savana months, 62 synodic months and 67 sidereal months.
 A Vedic Yuga had 1,860 tithis (तिथि, dates), and it defined a savana-day (civil day) from one sunrise to another.